Site logo

 Behavior >>> Site content >>> Landing pages

-This will show you where your web visitors land when they first visit your website.
-Google Analytics lists these pages ranging from the ones with the highest traffic to the lowest.
+This will show you where your web visitors land when visiting your website.
+Google Analytics lists these pages, ranging from the ones with the highest traffic to the ones with the lowest.

 If you want to study your referral traffic, you can also do this in Google Analytics.